3 The Bay, Coldingham

 Sitting room with a three-seater and two-seater sofa, coffee table, Smart TV with Netflix.

-Fully-equipped kitchen with induction hob, electric oven and grill, fridge/freezer, microwave, dishwasher, and SMEG coffee machine, kettle and toaster.
+Fully-equipped kitchen with Neff electric oven and grill, Neff four-ring induction hob, integrated Neff microwave, large fridge / freezer, dishwasher and SMEG coffee machine, kettle and toaster.
+Dining area with seating for six.

 Bedroom one with king size bed, bedside tables, built-in wardrobe with hanging space.

-En suite shower room with walk-in shower, heated towel rail, WC and basin.
+En suite shower room with walk-in shower, heated towel rail, basin and WC.

 Bedroom two with twin 3’ beds, built-in wardrobe with hanging space.

-Family bathroom with bath with shower over, heated towel rail, WC and basin.
+Family bathroom with bath with shower over, heated towel rail, basin and WC.

 Utility room with washer, dryer and ice maker.

-There is a balcony to the front of the property, which is accessed from the sliding doors in the open-plan living area.
-Outdoor furniture will be provided.
+The apartment is built on rising ground and is accessed on ground floor level from the rear or first floor level from the front.
+There is a first floor balcony to the front of the property, which is accessed from the lockable sliding doors in the open-plan living area.
+Outdoor furniture is provided.
 Please note that the balcony is fully enclosed, however young children must be supervised at all times.

 Babies & Children